apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     ZooKeeper when loading database from disk, and syncing with leader.
     By default, this feautre is disabled, set "true" to enable it.

+* *snapshot.trust.empty* :
+    (Java system property only: **zookeeper.snapshot.trust.empty**)
+    **New in 3.5.6:**
+    Set to true to allow ZooKeeper servers recovery without snapshot files.
+This should only be set when upgrading from old versions of ZooKeeper (3.4.x, pre 3.5.3) where ZooKeeper might only have transaction log files without any presence of snapshot files.
+    Default value is false.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options